Harsh19-M/Sales-Insight/README.md

 ## Key Insights
 - **Revenue Decline Identified:** Despite new markets, yearly sales fell from 2017 → 2020.
 - **Top Markets:** Delhi NCR and Mumbai contributed ~70 % of revenue.
-- **Efficient Markets:** Lucknow, Surat and Bhubaneshwar showed strong ROI despite low absolute sales.
+- **Efficient Markets:** Lucknow, Surat and Bhubaneshwar were among the top most in terms of profit efficiency (Profit %), despite not being at the top in terms of Revenue.
 - **Currency Standardization:** Unified USD and INR data improved report accuracy.
 - **Duplicate Records Removed:** Eliminated false spikes and inaccurate sales entries.